h-livv/transformer-numpy/README.md

 # Transformer from Scratch — NumPy

-A full Transformer language-model architecture implemented from scratch in Python and NumPy, including the forward pass, training objective, and backpropagation.
+A small decoder-only Transformer language model implemented from scratch in Python and NumPy, including the forward pass, training objective, and backpropagation.